 Need to know

-San Sebastien may be the motherland as far as Spanish foodie destinations are concerned but on the basis of our recent trip to the Balearics, Mallorca shouldn't be that far behind.
-Over the course of seven days on the island we wined and dined our way around the south western corner and can heartily recommend it.
-The good news is that it's barely a two hour flight from London and - given the state of the Euro following Brexit - eating well there is very affordable.
+San Sebastien may be the motherland as far as Spanish foodie destinations are concerned but on the basis of two recent trips to the Balearics, Mallorca shouldn't be that far behind.
+We've wined and dined our way around the south western corner and can heartily recommend it.
+The good news is that it's barely a two hour flight from London and eating well there is very affordable.

 The Melia chain is the third largest hotel company in Europe and they've taken it upon themselves to upgrade their properties on Calvia beach to luxe status.
 There's no getting around the fact that you're in Magaluf, but they own all three hotels at this end of the bay and have spent a lot of money upgrading them.
 You're also right next door to Nikki Beach.
 Personally, we enjoy a bit of Balearic beat while we're sunbathing, but appreciate that might not be everyone's thing.

 Our hotel was the Melia Antillas Calvia Beach which was a chic hotel right on the beach.
 To get the most out of any stay here you'll really want to upgrade to "The Level".
 This gives you access to your own part of the hotel complete with exclusive pool and restaurant.
 Soft drinks at The Level are free all day - just grab a water from the fridge by the pool - but the best bit is tapas-o-clock, an hour of free tapas and drinks every day from 4-5pm.
 One day there might be slices of roasted courgettes topped with local cheese, shots of gazpacho and fried prawns.
 Top that off with free glasses of cava or G&Ts and you've got the makings of a great holiday right there.